Sunscreen: Active ingredients

 The organic compounds used as UV filter are often aromatic molecules conjugated with carbonyl groups.
 This general structure allows the molecule to absorb high-energy ultraviolet rays and release the energy as lower-energy rays, thereby preventing the skin-damaging ultraviolet rays from reaching the skin.
 So, upon exposure to UV light, most of the ingredients (with the notable exception of avobenzone) do not undergo significant chemical change, allowing these ingredients to retain the UV-absorbing potency without significant photodegradation.
 A chemical stabilizer is included in some sunscreens containing avobenzone to slow its breakdown.
 The stability of avobenzone can also be improved by bemotrizinol, octocrylene and various other photostabilisers.
 Most organic compounds in sunscreens slowly degrade and become less effective over the course of several years even if stored properly, resulting in the expiration dates calculated for the product.

 Sunscreening agents are used in some hair care products such as shampoos, conditioners and styling agents to protect against protein degradation and color loss.
 Currently, benzophenone-4 and ethylhexyl methoxycinnamate are the two sunscreens most commonly used in hair products.
 The common sunscreens used on skin are rarely used for hair products due to their texture and weight effects.

-UV filters need usually to be approved by local agencies (such as the FDA in the United States) to be used in sunscreen formulations.
-As of 2023, 29 compounds are approved in the European Union and 17 in the USA.
-No new UV filters have been approved by the FDA for use in cosmetics since 1999.

-The following are the FDA allowable active ingredients in sunscreens: